phrb/NODAL.jl/doc/source/index.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-    StochasticSearch Documentation
+    NODAL Documentation
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-StochasticSearch provides tools for implementing parallel and distributed program autotuners.
+NODAL provides tools for implementing parallel and distributed program autotuners.
 This Julia package provides tools and optimization algorithms for implementing different Stochastic Local Search methods, such as Simulated Annealing and Tabu Search.
-StochasticSearch is an ongoing project, and will implement more optimization and local search algorithms.
+NODAL is an ongoing project, and will implement more optimization and local search algorithms.

-You can use StochasticSearch to optimize user-defined functions with a few Stochastic Local Search basic methods, that are composed by building blocks also provided in the package.
+You can use NODAL to optimize user-defined functions with a few Stochastic Local Search basic methods, that are composed by building blocks also provided in the package.
 The package distributes evaluations of functions and technique executions between Julia workers.
 It is possible to have multiple